-The Catalyst Fund Inclusive Digital Commerce Accelerator supports digital commerce companies who are building solutions designed to improve the livelihoods and financial resilience of micro and small enterprises (MSEs).EXPRESS INTEREST
+The Catalyst Fund Inclusive Digital Commerce Accelerator supported digital commerce companies building solutions designed to improve the livelihoods and financial resilience of micro and small enterprises (MSEs).ACCESS OUR OPEN-SOURCED DATABASE

-Companies selected for the Inclusive Digital Commerce Accelerator are identified via quantitative and qualitative sourcing research, to determine existing ecosystem gaps and challenges faced by MSEs.
-Companies are then vetted by an Investment Advisory Committee composed of experienced emerging markets investors and experts in the digital commerce space in the Ghanaian and wider African market.
+Companies selected for the Inclusive Digital Commerce Accelerator were identified via quantitative and qualitative sourcing research, to determine existing ecosystem gaps and challenges faced by MSEs.
+Companies were then vetted by an Investment Advisory Committee composed of experienced emerging markets investors and experts in the digital commerce space in the Ghanaian and wider African market.

-Companies who meet the following criteria will be evaluated for selection
+Companies who met the following criteria were evaluated for selection

 Preference for companies with current or proven desire to serve informal MSEs

 Company has already raised a minimum of $100K from investors or is revenue positive, and serving at least 500 customers

 Company has a product in market and is in the scaling stage